 In clinical trials of Mirena, 7.7% of women reported headaches or migraines.
 According to the Prescribing Information, women with very severe migraine headaches should be evaluated by a doctor.
 Headaches are also the most common sign of BIH, although it is not clear that the conditions are related.
 Women who have serious headaches may need to stop using Mirena.

 Bayer HealthCare is facing hundreds of lawsuits involving Mirena.
 The vast majority involve women who were injured by uterine perforations.
 In 2014, the first nine lawsuits involving Mirena and BIH were filed against Bayer.
+By 2018, there were hundreds of Mirena lawsuits for victims of intracranial hypertension.
 Attorneys asked judges to centralize the litigation in federal court, but they were denied.
 Instead, cases will proceed individually in the state court where they were originally filed.

 Women who were diagnosed with BIH or are currently suffering from migraine headaches, vision loss, blindness, or other neurological symptoms should consider talking to an attorney.
 If you file a lawsuit, you could potentially join this growing litigation.
 Our attorneys may be able to help you seek compensation and justice for your pain and suffering, medical expenses, lost income, disability, and more.